MithrilJS/mithril.js/docs/route.md

 ##### m.route.set

 Redirects to a matching route, or to the default route if no matching routes can be found.
+Triggers an asynchronous redraw off all mount points.

 `m.route.set(path, data, options)`